 Vitamin C - does it work?

-One study gave volunteers 8 grams on the first day of a cold and almost half, 46 per cent, were cold free the next day (1) In a study involving 700 students those taking hourly doses of 1000mg of Vitamin C for the first 6 hours and then 1 gram three times daily thereafter reported an 85% decrease in cold symptoms compared to those receiving conventional cold and flu treatment.(2)
+One study gave volunteers 8 grams on the first day of a cold and almost half, 46 per cent, were cold free the next day (1).
+In a study involving 700 students, those taking hourly doses of 1000mg of Vitamin C for the first 6 hours and then 1 gram three times daily thereafter, reported an 85% decrease in cold symptoms compared to those receiving conventional cold and flu treatment (2).

 Especially immune-boosting are blue-red foods.
 Black elderberry, for example, stops viruses from penetrating cells and spreading their germs.
-In a double-blind controlled trial elderberry extract given to those with flu, produced a significant improvement in symptoms – fever, cough, muscle pain – in 20 per cent of patients within 24 hours, and in a further 73 per cent of patients within 48 hours.
-After three days, 90 per cent had complete relief of their symptoms compared to another group on a placebo, who took at least six days to recover.
-(3) In another double-blind controlled trial, black elderberry extract cut recovery time in those with influenza by four days (6).
+In a double-blind controlled trial, elderberry extract given to those with flu, produced a significant improvement in symptoms – fever, cough, muscle pain – in 20 per cent of patients within 24 hours, and in a further 73 per cent of patients within 48 hours.
+After three days, 90 per cent had complete relief of their symptoms compared to another group on a placebo, who took at least six days to recover (5).
+In another double-blind controlled trial, black elderberry extract cut recovery time in those with influenza by four days (6).

-“At the first sign of a cold I take 3 grams of vitamin C with a shot of Cherry Active, then 1 gram an hour, plus more Cherry Active.
+“At the first sign of a cold I take 3 grams of a souped up C formula containing zinc, black elderberry, zinc and ginger, plus a shot of CherryActive, then 1 gram an hour, plus more CherryActive.
 Invariably I’m symptom free the next day.”